 People wanting to “go Agile” should be fully aware that it’s not really something you ‘try out’ in my opinion.
 Instead, you could look at something like Kanban as a lightweight Agile style to trial before considering a full move – a full move to Agile is a very big strategic decision that requires a lot of change management, training and discipline!

 But ultimately, and again I quote Pawel Brodzinsk, there is no ‘better’ digital project management methodology, if it gets the job, leaves clients happy, is of high-quality and your business is making a profit then however you’re doing it is right!

 You can do an equally crappy job under the banner of Agile as under any other.
 You can tell Waterfall stinks because Scrum is a thousand times better.
 Or you can tell Scrum stinks because Kanban is a thousand times better.
 And both will be equally false.
 On the other hand, if your teams are well-organized the name of your approach is third-rate.
 You will deliver and will deliver quality.
 And yes, I’ve just said you can do it perfectly using one of the old-school heavy-weight approaches grouped under the infamous ‘Waterfall’ name.Pawel Brodzinsk, Who Cares If You Are Agile?

 It may appear I’ve gone slightly off topic here but it’s all related…

 Bringing it all back on topic

-Ok, so I’ve wandered into the treacherous area of discussing Agile and Waterfall methodologies and their suitability for web project management in digital agencies, dangerous waters indeed, but it really is all to do with the point in hand.
+Ok, so I’ve wandered into the treacherous area of discussing Agile and Waterfall methodologies and their suitability for digital project management in digital agencies, dangerous waters indeed, but it really is all to do with the point in hand.